CIVIC SPACE IN NUMBERS

 Over the past year, civil society across the world has faced a variety legal and extra-legal restrictions.
 Below we document the top ten violations captured in the CIVICUS Monitor.

-The CIVICUS Monitor currently rates 43 countries as Open, 42 rated as Narrowed, 49 rated as Obstructed, 38 rated as Repressed and 24 rated as Closed.
+The CIVICUS Monitor currently rates 39 countries and territories as Open, 41 rated as Narrowed, 42 rated as Obstructed, 50 rated as Repressed and 25 rated as Closed.